posativ/acrylamid/docs/index.rst

 - blog articles, static pages, tags RSS/Atom feeds and an article overview
 - theming support (using jinja2_) and support for jinja2 directly in postings
 - Markdown_, reStructuredText_, textile_ and pandoc_
+- Markdown extensions and custom reStructuredText directives
-- MathML, modern web-typography and hyphenation using `&shy;`
+- MathML, modern web-typography and hyphenation using soft-hyphens
 - RSS/Atom import, deployment and a handy CLI
 - it's very flexible/configurable and fast